We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 Actinic cheilitis results from chronic exposure of the lower lip to solar ultraviolet radiation.
 It is more vulnerable than surrounding skin because mucosal epithelium is thinner and less pigmented than the epidermis.

-Actinic cheilitis most commonly affects the lower lip (90%), and causes:
+Actinic cheilitis most commonly affects the lower lip (90%), presenting as:

 Actinic cheilitis is a pre-malignant condition.
 It predisposes to: